likelyrand/humanornot/README.md

 ## html

-These convert links into HTML to paste into HorN.
+These files convert links into HTML to paste into HorN.
+They will be updated in the future.
 > [!WARNING]
 > HTML injection may be patched in the future, so this may not work.